sgoep/feature_recon/README.md

 Matlab Code for Feature reconstruction from sparse tomographic data.
-In particular, this code is used for the publications
+In particular, this code is used in the publications

 - Feature Reconstruction from Incomplete Tomographic Data without Detour, S. Göppel, M. Haltmeier, J. Frikel, Mathematics 2022, 10(8), 1318, https://doi.org/10.3390/math10081318